Folic Acid Deficiency

 Maternal Symptoms

-Pregnant women suffering from folic acid deficiency can suffer from a variety of symptoms.
-While these symptoms can cause significant discomfort, they are generally temporary and do not cause long-term complications.
+Pregnant women can suffer from a variety of symptoms.
+While these symptoms can be significant, they are generally temporary and do not lead to long-term complications.

 Folic acid deficiency symptoms include: